It’s Up to Us

 The storm drain system is NOT the sewer.
 Anything that goes into the storm drain system flows directly into our local waterways, including the Petaluma River and, eventually, San Pablo Bay.

 These storm drains are connected to our local waterways.
 That means pollutants such as litter, fertilizers, sediment, animal waste, and oil and grease can be picked up by runoff and washed into our creeks, and eventually the San Francisco Bay.
 That’s not only harmful to those critters that depend on our waterways, it also has the potential to impact public health and diminish local recreational opportunities.

 Report Illegal Dumping

 If you see someone dumping anything (oil, caustic items, or any other items) into a storm drain, creek or the river, please report it to the Petaluma Police Department immediately at 707-778-4372.
-Storm drain pollution should also be reported to Water Resources and Conservation at 707-778-4546.
+Storm drain pollution should also be reported to the Stormwater Program at 707-776-3777.

 Manage Your Landscape, Gardening, and Construction

 - Collect lawn and garden clippings, pruning waste, and tree trimmings.
 In the City of Petaluma, yard waste pickup is available through Recology; check what the collection requirements are.